Airstack-xyz/docs/guides/token-balances/nft.md

 ## Get All NFTs Owned By User(s)

-You can fetch all NFTs owned by any user(s) across multiple chains, e.g. Ethereum, Base, Zora, and other [Airstack supported chains](../overview.md#supported-chains), using the [`TokenBalances`](../../api-references/api-reference/tokenbalances-api.md) API:
+You can fetch all NFTs owned by any user(s) across multiple chains, e.g. Ethereum, Base, Zora, and other [Airstack-supported chains](../overview.md#supported-chains), using the [`TokenBalances`](../../api-references/api-reference/tokenbalances-api.md) API:

 {% hint style="info" %}
 For fetching NFT balances data from multiple chains, check out [Cross-Chain Queries](../basics/cross-chain-queries.md).